 Fast DeliverySame day dispatch on all order placed before 10AM.

 FREE BIRD SEED 250gWhen you purchase a product from our wild bird range.

-This Bumble bee nesting box is made from quality timber sourced from locally, sustainably managed forest plantations.
-Nontoxic water based stains and sealants are used wherever possible in the manufacturing of our products.
-The nesting box can be re-stained periodically to maintain its appearance.
+The feeder is made from quality timber sourced from local, sustainably managed forest plantations.
+Non-toxic water based stains and sealants are used wherever possible in the manufacturing of our products.
+The bird feeder can be re-stained periodically to maintain its appearance.

 A good variety of garden birds all-year-round.
 Feeding bird’s gives delight to many people; Birds and gardens are a natural pairing, as anyone with an appreciation of either will tell you.
 Smaller native birds such as the Silvereye or Waxeye.
 Also, popular with bellbirds and finches.